Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 wasn't too demanding for Repl.it's capacities.

-Project was presented to my mentor at various stages, with invaluable feedback taken into account (for instance, that I should, as a rule of thumb, avoid using more that three font families - I had four at the time, shich I then reduced to three).
+Project was presented to my mentor at various stages, with invaluable feedback taken into account (for instance, that I should, as a rule of thumb, avoid using more that three font families - I had four at the time, which I then reduced to three).

 W3C HTML and W3C CSS Validators were also use to asses the code.